-They can eat foods low in salicylates such as
+By eating foods low in salicylates such as:

 Calcium is important for the smooth functioning of nerves and muscles.
 Magnesium (known as the anti-stress mineral) also assists in the transmission of nerve impulses, these two combined work as a marvelous natural tranquilizer.